 - Adaptation Status: Shelved indefinitely

 Shortly after Green's first novel was released, the film rights were purchased by Paramount.
-After over a decade of being tossed between a number of screenwriters, producers and directors, Looking for Alaska was stuck in development purgatory — or, more accurately, hell.
+After over a decade of being tossed around by a number of screenwriters, producers and directors, Looking for Alaska is still stuck in development hell.